Trustworthy Transfer Learning: A Survey: Knowledge Trustworthiness

-To address the second scenario, federated domain adaptation~\shortcite{PengHZS20,Fan0DH23,jiang2024principled} has been studied to transfer knowledge from multiple source clients with sufficient labeled samples to a target client with limited or no labeled samples.
+To address the second scenario, federated domain adaptation~\cite{PengHZS20,Fan0DH23,jiang2024principled} has been studied to transfer knowledge from multiple source clients with sufficient labeled samples to a target client with limited or no labeled samples.
 Unlike standard personalized federated learning, it focuses only on the generalization performance of the target clients.
-Specifically, inspired by domain adaptation theory~\shortcite{A_distance}, \shortciteA{PengHZS20} derive a weighted error bound for federated domain adaptation.
+Specifically, inspired by domain adaptation theory~\cite{A_distance}, \citet{PengHZS20} derive a weighted error bound for federated domain adaptation.
 Based on this, the FADA algorithm is proposed to disentangle domain-invariant and domain-specific features for each client and then align the domain-invariant features between source and target clients.
-Similarly, \shortciteA{feng2021kd3a} leverage knowledge distillation and BatchNorm Maximum Mean Discrepancy (MMD) to address the distribution gaps between source and target clients.
-More recently, \shortciteA{jiang2024principled} theoretically analyze the connections between the generalization performance and aggregation rules of federated domain adaptation.
+Similarly, \citet{feng2021kd3a} leverage knowledge distillation and BatchNorm Maximum Mean Discrepancy (MMD) to address the distribution gaps between source and target clients.
+More recently, \citet{jiang2024principled} theoretically analyze the connections between the generalization performance and aggregation rules of federated domain adaptation.
 This finding also results in an auto-weighting scheme for optimal combinations of the source and target gradients.
-In addition to federated domain adaptation, federated domain generalization aims to train models using source clients and then apply these models to previously unseen target clients~\shortcite{nguyen2022fedsr,yuan2022what}.
-Notably, \shortciteA{bai2024benchmarking} propose a federated domain generalization benchmark, highlighting the necessity of evaluation scenarios that involve a large number of private clients, high client heterogeneity, and more realistic data sets.
+In addition to federated domain adaptation, federated domain generalization aims to train models using source clients and then apply these models to previously unseen target clients~\cite{nguyen2022fedsr,yuan2022what}.
+Notably, \citet{bai2024benchmarking} propose a federated domain generalization benchmark, highlighting the necessity of evaluation scenarios that involve a large number of private clients, high client heterogeneity, and more realistic data sets.